IETF-Hackathon/mDNSResponder/README.md

 Install the ISC DHCP server,
-which is needed to provide DHCP service now that dnsmasq is no longer present, the mbedtls-write package, and dnssd-proxy package, which also installs the mDNSResponder package:
+which is needed to provide DHCP service now that dnsmasq is no longer present, the mbedtls-write package, and dnssd-proxy package, which also installs mDNSResponder:

     opkg install isc-dhcp-server-ipv4 mbedtls-write dnssd-proxy

+Generate the TLS certificate for your Discovery Proxy:

+    cd /etc/dnssd-proxy
+    gen_key type=rsa rsa_keysize=4096 filename=server.key
+    cert_write selfsign=1 issuer_key=server.key issuer_name=CN=discoveryproxy.home.arpa not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt

+Generating the key may take as much as 3 minutes.
+Do not interrupt the key generation process.
+It’s just sitting there collecting random data, so it will eventually complete.

+Create firewall rules to allow [Multicast DNS](https://tools.ietf.org/html/rfc6762) service discovery on the WAN port:

+	uci set glfw.@opening[0].port='5353'
+	uci set glfw.@opening[0].name='mDNS'
+	uci set glfw.@opening[0].proto='UDP'
+	uci set glfw.@opening[0].status='Enabled'
+	uci commit

+Configure the DHCP domain which is communicated to clients:

+	uci set dhcp.isc_dhcpd.domain="service.home.arpa"
+	/etc/init.d/dhcpd restart
+	reboot

 At this point your Discovery Proxy is configured and running.
-In this default configuration your Discovery Proxy is configured to offer Discovery Proxy service on the LAN ports (and Wi-Fi), using Multicast DNS to discover existing services on its WAN port (your existing home network).
+In this default configuration your Discovery Proxy is configured to offer Discovery Proxy service on the LAN ports (and Wi-Fi), using [Multicast DNS](https://tools.ietf.org/html/rfc6762) to discover existing services on its WAN port (your existing home network).
-Wait a few minutes for your computer to notice the new Discovery Proxy, or disconnect from the AR750S and reconnect to speed up the detection process.

-Try again to see what your computer can discover now.
+Once the AR750S completes its reboot, if you’re connecting via Wi-Fi confirm that your computer is still associated with the AR750S and try again to see what your computer can discover now.

 If you have network printers on your existing home network, they will now appear in when you click the “+” button to add a printer